ritza-co/learnpythontherightway.com/README.md

-# Lean Python the Right Way
+# Learn Python the Right Way